tiendatnguyen16/AutomatePostmanBoringStuff/README.md

 Use "*" to surround the text that you want to make it *Italic*
 Use "**" to surround the text that you want to make it **Bold**.

+**4. Delete duplicated collections for a workspace**

+deleteDuplicatedCollections.js

 2 enter keys after the "cool" will move this line here.
 One enter key hit will not move the wanted line down.